-She plopped down on the couch and kicked up her feet.
+She plopped onto the couch and kicked up her feet.
 “I don’t know yet.
 Depends on what that comet brings.”

 “How about some stardust and that’s it.”

 Dot threw up her hands in glee.
 “Vordrid!
-Finally, someone with sense shows up.”
+Finally, someone with sense.”

 Vordrid sniffed.
-I know that as a magic eightball he didn’t technically have a nose but that didn’t stop him from making the sorts of sounds a person can only have with a head.
-“I’m a thousand years old.
+I know that as a Magic 8 Ball he didn’t technically have a nose, but that didn’t stop him from making sounds only a person with a head could create.
+“I’m twelve hundred years old.
 I should have some sense.”

 Dot turned to me.
-“For someone who doesn’t like magic, I don’t understand why you keep Vordrid around.”
+“For someone who doesn’t want Gabby seeing magic, I don’t understand why you keep Vordrid.”

 The light outside brightened.
 Dot flew off the couch and to the window.
 “Quick!
 This is no ordinary comet.”

-“As you’ve said a thousand times.”
-I caught my reflection in the mirror above the mantle.
-My thick honey and platinum colored hair lay in clumps over my shoulders and I had dark circles under each eye that even my cute fringe of bang couldn’t draw your attention away from.
-What I wouldn’t give for some stress release.
-Like a massage.
+“As you’ve said.”
+I caught my reflection in the mirror above the mantel.
+My thick honey- and platinum-colored hair lay in sagging curls over my shoulders, and I had dark circles under each eye that even my cute fringe of bang couldn’t draw your attention away from.
+What I wouldn’t give for some stress relief.

 I yawned.
 “Wake me when it’s over.”